kirtiapte/helm-examples/README.md

 # helm-examples

-This reporsitory conists of helm example.
+This reporsitory consists of helm example.